waifuai/waifu-sprites/README.md

 ---

-## 🎨 The "One-PNG" Modding System
+## 🎨 Character System
-You don't need to learn Live2D, rigging, or 3D mesh deformation to create a custom companion.
+`waifu-sprites` supports multiple characters via a flexible spritesheet system.

+### Single PNG Mode
-The entire visual engine runs off a single image file (`assets/waifu.png`).
+The default mode uses a single PNG file with a grid of frames.
 It expects a **4x3 grid** of 12 square frames representing the Agent's current state:

 | Grid | Col 0 | Col 1 | Col 2 | Col 3 |
 | :--- | :--- | :--- | :--- | :--- |